 The park is usually open from 9 AM to 8 PM on weekdays and from 8 AM to 11 PM on weekends and holidays.

 Tip: Most rides offer a single rider line.
 Even if you don't see a sign indicating "Single Riders", ask the attendants.
 They will direct you to the "secret" line.
 You can take advantage of this feature even if you are with a group.
 If you don't mind being separated during the ride, just go for it.
-Read more about services here.
+Read about Lightnin Lane, Genie+, Single riders, rider switch, and Photopass.

 Buena Vista Street